sundogbio/szi-tile-source/README.md

 ### Creating a TileSource

-Unlike the TileSources that are bundled up with OpenSeadragon, the `SziTileSource` won't be automatically created by simply setting the URL of the viewer to point at a file ending in `.szi`.
+Unlike the TileSources that are bundled up with OpenSeadragon, the `SziTileSource` won't be automatically created by simply setting the URL of the viewer to point at a file ending in `.szi`, and there is no way of directly specifying the OSD settings to force it to be selected.
 Instead, you have to explicitly create it by calling the static, asynchronous `createSziTileSource` constructor, and then pass the resulting object into the viewer's constructor, like so:

 ```html